-- (i) certain aspects of the Group's activities and business may be determined by the relevant authorities, the Financial Ombudsman Service (the "FOS") or the courts not to have been conducted in accordance with applicable laws or regulations, or, in the case of the FOS, with what is fair and reasonable in the Ombudsman's opinion; - (ii) the possibility of alleged misselling of financial products or the mishandling of complaints related to the sale of such products by or attributed to a member of the Group, resulting in disciplinary action or requirements to amend sales processes, withdraw products, or provide restitution to affected customers, all of which may require additional provisions; - (iii) contractual obligations may either not be enforceable as intended or may be enforced against the Group in an adverse way; - (iv) the intellectual property of the Group (such as trade names) may not be adequately protected; - (v) the Group may be liable for damages to third parties harmed by the conduct of its business; - (vi) the risk of regulatory proceedings and private litigation, arising out of regulatory investigations or otherwise (brought by individuals or groups of plaintiffs) in the UK and other jurisdictions; and - (vii) the transfer of responsibility for regulating consumer credit from the OFT to the FCA.
-The FCA's approach will focus on higher risk firms, and will have its own enforcement actions.
-The FCA's consumer credit sourcebook ("CONC") will be its basis for compliance and enforcement.
-Additionally, the Group is subject to the Consumer Credit Act 1974 (the "CCA"), which regulates a wide range of credit agreements and, since 1 April 2014, is enforced by the FCA.
+- (i) certain aspects of the Group's activities and business may be determined by the relevant authorities, the Financial Ombudsman Service (the "FOS") or the courts not to have been conducted in accordance with applicable laws or regulations, or, in the case of the FOS, with what is fair and reasonable in the Ombudsman's opinion; - (ii) the possibility of alleged misselling of financial products or the mishandling of complaints related to the sale of such products by or attributed to a member of the Group, resulting in disciplinary action or requirements to amend sales processes, withdraw products, or provide restitution to affected customers, all of which may require additional provisions;

+- (iii) compliance with a new PRA and FCA whistleblowing regime, by 7 September 2016, including rules which require certain deposit-holding entities to appoint a senior manager under the SMCR as a Whistleblowers' Champion.
+A Whistleblowers' Champion has been appointed who will be responsible for oversight of whistleblowing policies and an internal annual report on whistleblowing, as well as to implement various policies and procedures related to internal and external reporting, internal awareness, confidentiality and related areas; - (iv) contractual and other obligations may either not be enforceable as intended or may be enforced against the Group in an adverse way; - (v) the intellectual property of the Group (such as trade names) may not be adequately protected; - (vi) the Group may be liable for damages to third parties harmed by the conduct of its business; - (vii) the risk of regulatory proceedings and private litigation, arising out of regulatory investigations or otherwise (brought by individuals or groups of plaintiffs) in the UK and other jurisdictions; - (viii) risks related to a new regulatory and reporting regime under the Modern Slavery Act 2015, which (a) consolidates existing criminal offences for slavery and trafficking and creates two new civil orders to allow courts to intervene before a crime has occurred, and (b) will require the Group to prepare and publish a statement each year, starting for the 2016 financial year, describing the steps being undertaken to ensure that slavery and human trafficking are not taking place in any of its supply chains and in any part of its own business; and - (ix) the transfer of responsibility for regulating consumer credit from the OFT to the FCA.
+The FCA's approach to date has focused, and is expected to continue to focus, on higher risk groups, and the FCA has the ability to undertake its own enforcement actions.
+The FCA's consumer credit sourcebook ("CONC") is its basis for compliance and enforcement.
+Additionally, the Group is subject to the Consumer Credit Act 1974 (the "CCA"), which regulates a wide range of credit agreements.
 If requirements under the CCA as to licensing of lenders or brokers or entering into and documenting a credit agreement are not, or have not been met, the relevant agreement may not be enforceable against the borrower.